-The Life, Accident, and Health test consists of one hundred forty-five (140) questions.
-Pearson Vue offers a copy of the Kansas Life, Accident, and Health Exam Outline.
+The Life, Accident, and Health test consists of one hundred forty (140) questions.
+Pearson VUE offers a copy of the Kansas Life, Accident, and Health Exam Outline.

-To explain scoring of these exams, we will quote the Pearson Vue Kansas Insurance Licensing Candidate Handbook,
+To explain the scoring of these exams, we will quote the Pearson VUE Kansas Insurance Licensing Candidate Handbook:

 Check out our Insurance Exam Guide.
 It’s extremely in-depth, and will hopefully help you pass the first time.

 Insurance license tests are intentionally difficult, but not impossible by any means.
 You should study to the point of comfortability with the information before you attempt the test.
 Failing the exam isn’t the end of the world, but keep in mind that you will need to pay the fee each time you attempt the test.

 Tip:StateRequirement recommends that you study for one exam at a time, then after passing, starting on your next line.
 The exams are difficult enough on their own without confusing information from one line to another.
 Check out our review of the Kaplan Insurance Course.

 You may register to take your exams and find more information on the Pearson VUE Kansas Insurance page.

 Once you have submitted your application and have filled all the other requirements, your license application will be reviewed by the state.
 Your background check initiated by the application will also be reviewed.